CalistaUzokwe/caliquant-shop-demo/README.md

+## About Me
+Data Analyst & Accounting Professional skilled in Python, Excel, SQL, and Power BI.
+Also a Web Designer and Published Author, open to remote work & visa sponsorship opportunities.

 # CaliQuant Shop – E-commerce Demo Website

 **CaliQuant Shop** is a beautifully designed demo e-commerce website built to showcase web design skills and product layout for portfolio purposes.
 It is not a real store and does not process actual transactions.